unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Pagination.md

 The parameter of `AsyncPaginated`, is a delegate taking in a [`PageRequest`](#the-pagerequest-type) value and a `CancellationToken` and returning an `IListFeed<T>` where `T` is `Person` in our case.
 This delegate is invoked when a page request comes in.

 As you can see, we are sending the `Index` property of the incoming `pageRequest` argument to determine what page we're positioned.
 `PageSize` refers to a constant value of `20`, but the `PageRequest` also has a `DesiredSize` property which the `ListView` can set according to its capacity.
 So essentially you can substitute `pageSize: PageSize` with `pageSize: pageRequest.DesiredSize` which is a nullable `uint`, and is populated by the `ListView`.
+It's expected to be `null` on the first page.
 We used a constant `PageSize` for the sake of this demonstration.

 ### View